Jannat-sultana/hand-gesture-virtual-keyboard/README.md

 ## Features

 - ✨ Virtual keyboard overlay on webcam feed
-- 👆 Type by pointing with your index finger
+- 👆 Type by pointing with index finger
 - 👌 Click by bringing index and middle fingers together
 - ✊ Pause interaction by making a fist
 - ⏱️ Visual feedback with progress indicators for clicks
-- ⌨️ Full QWERTY keyboard layout
+- ⌨️ A keyboard layout
 - 🔙 Backspace and Clear All functionality

 ## How It Works